Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
-So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID.
+So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!

 - Some voicelines cannot display speech bubbles (e.g. Devyat's Polu or Full-stop Heathcliff in Overwatch state).
 - Font may not match the base game... but you can use your own custom fonts!